 Over the past several years, most people have gained an enhanced awareness of cybercrime and cybersecurity.
 But there’s a good chance your employees aren’t implementing the level of cybersecurity at home that your organization needs to protect itself from cyber threats.

 HR professionals may want to collaborate on a survey of all remote employees to understand how great the risk is.
-Ideally, all employees should have access to a secure VPN connection.
+Ideally, all employees should have access to a secure and affordable VPN connection.
 Consider, too, that the average business user has more than 60 passwords to keep track of.

 Short of that, a refresher on good password hygiene might be in order.
 The rules are pretty basic, though sometimes time-consuming to follow.
 Passwords should be long and complex.
 They should never be reused across accounts or repeated over time.
 They should be changed monthly and never shared.

 Keep Track of People, Not Just Projects